phemmy86/Femiayodele-s_portfolio/README.md

 4. Invalid Loans: Identification and analysis of loans with incomplete or missing master data, which may affect the accuracy and reliability of loan records.

-The objective is to provide actionable insights for optimizing loan disbursement strategies, improving branch and officer performance, reducing risk, and enhancing data integrity in the loan portfolio.

 ### The Loan Disbursement for the Last Six Months
 Below report show the analysis of loan disbursements over the past six months, evaluating the performance across different branches, different loan products and account officers.